 The cloud-init script mobrain-bootstrap.cfg, used at the end of the Virtual Machine creation to configure the MoBrain Web Portal is in fact not the script that will do all the hard work.
 This script will only do the following:

-Creating a cloudadm administrator user, allowing him to execute all commands using sudo, and associating to it the ssh keys of gnúbila’s administrators, allowing them to connect securely on the Virtual Machine over ssh
+Creating a cloudadm administrator user, allowing him to execute all commands using sudo, and associating to it the ssh keys of gnúbila’s administrators, allowing them to connect securely on the Virtual Machine over ssh.

-Creating and formatting a partition on the block storage device, only if not already done
+Creating and formatting a partition on the block storage device, only if not already done.

-Mounting the storage partition on /srv
+Mounting the storage partition on /srv.

-Downloading a bootstrap.sh script from gnúbila’s server
+Downloading a bootstrap.sh script from gnúbila’s server.

 Launching the bootstraps.sh script using the appropriate parameters: the role (liferay_mobrain) and location (cesnet) of the Virtual Machine.